hawkinsd90/UltimateDrafter/SECURITY_AUDIT.md

 - ✅ Home page displays correctly
 - ✅ "No Players Found" warning appears when appropriate
 - ✅ Manual seed button functional
+- ✅ Favicon loads correctly (no 404 errors)
-- ✅ No console errors on startup
+- ✅ Zero console errors on startup
 - ✅ All read operations work for anonymous users
 - ✅ All write operations blocked for anonymous users
+- ✅ No automatic seeding on app load

 ## Recommendations